TexasMac's Web Site

 • Drift out the trigger plate pin (21).
 This pin will likely be

 different on rifles with a trigger adjustment screw cover which my

 • Remove the trigger assembly.

 • Drift out the sear pin (12).

 • Remove the sear (14).
-Be sure not to lose the sear plunger (not shown in
+Be sure not to lose the sear plunger

-inadvertently fall out.
+sear which can inadvertently fall out.

 • Remove the extractor lever (29) and spring (28).
 After

 removing the lever and spring the extractor (30) should to be easy to

 refused to come out all the way with a moderate amount of force, so

 I pushed back in and fully seated it in the normal retracted position.
 I

 • Push out the breech block pin (2) that holds the breech block

 • Remove the breech block and hammer assembly.